hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Six_Neurocognitive_Testing.md

 ### Iowa Gambling Task (IGT)

 The IGT is a card task in which there are 100 pulls from 4 decks of cards.
 The decks are turned face down, and each card has some amount of gain and some amount of loss for the participant.
-The subject starts with $2000 and the instructions to win as much money as possible.
-Here’s a screen shot of the IGT implemented on Townsend’s portal:
+The subject starts with $2000, and the instructions to win as much money as possible.
+Here’s a screen shot of the IGT implemented on treatment center’s portal:

 Figure 11 - IOWA GAMBLING TASK